top of page

 • 2 min read

 People pleasing might look like generosity on the surface, but at its core it is often driven by fear — fear of rejection, fear of conflict, or fear that your true self is not enough.
-If you constantly put other people’s needs ahead of your own, struggle to say no, and feel responsible for managing everyone else’s emotions, you may be caught in a people-pleasing pattern that is costing you your wellbeing.
+If you constantly put other people’s needs ahead of your own, struggle to say no, and feel responsible for managing everyone else’s emotions, you may be caught in a people-pleasing pattern that is costing you.

 Signs You Might Be a People Pleaser